ppryanichek/100-days-of-code/log.md

 Also learned ways to deploy PostgreSQL in Cloud

+### Day 72: December 27, Friday

+Learned the basics of authorization and authentication in Spring

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)